Calculator-Online.net

 How do you calculate allele frequency?

-An allele frequency can be determined by dividing the number of times the allele interested observed in a population by the total number of copies of all the alleles at that specific genetic locus in the population.
-The best option to calculate the allele frequency is using an online allele frequency calculator.
+An allele frequency can be calculated by dividing the number of times a specific allele is observed in a population by the total number of copies of all alleles at that particular genetic locus.
+The easiest way to calculate this is by using an online allele frequency calculator.

-How to calculate allele frequency and genotype frequency?
+How do you calculate allele frequency and genotype frequency?

 Genotype Expected Frequency